Haziq2602/nihongo-mori/README.md

 *   **ひらがな (Hiragana):** The basic phonetic script, used for native Japanese words and grammatical elements.
 *   **カタカナ (Katakana):** Used for foreign loanwords, onomatopoeia, and for emphasis.

-The app breaks down the 92 characters into manageable, themed lessons.
+The app breaks down all the characters, including their modified **dakuten (濁点)** and **handakuten (半濁点)** forms, into manageable, themed lessons.
 You'll learn each character's pronunciation, see how it's used in real words, and solidify your knowledge with quizzes before advancing.

 ## Features

-*   **Interactive Lessons:** Progress through structured lessons for both Hiragana and Katakana, from vowels to more complex characters.
+*   **Interactive Lessons:** Progress through structured lessons for both Hiragana and Katakana.
+Simply click on a kana character to hear its pronunciation instantly!
+*   **Integrated Dakuten/Handakuten:** Learn modified characters (like が or ぱ) alongside their base forms (か and は) for a more logical learning flow.
 *   **Engaging Mnemonics:** Each character comes with a memorable mnemonic to help it stick in your mind.
 *   **Practical Examples:** See and hear each kana used in a common Japanese word.
 *   **Gamified Quizzes:** Test your knowledge at the end of each lesson.
-You'll need to pass a quiz to unlock the next set of characters!
+Quizzes feature audio hints, and you'll need to pass to unlock the next set of characters.
-*   **Progress Tracking:** The app remembers which characters you've learned and which lessons you've completed, allowing you to pick up right where you left off.
+*   **Detailed Progress Tracking:** The app remembers which lessons you've completed and which kana you've learned.
+The quiz results screen shows detailed stats on your accuracy with and without using audio hints, helping you identify areas for improvement.
-*   **AI Sentence Builder:** This is where it gets fun!
-Use the kana you've mastered to generate simple, custom example sentences with the help of Google's Gemini model, powered by Genkit.
+*   **AI Sentence Builder:** Use the kana you've mastered to generate simple, custom example sentences with the help of Google's Gemini model, powered by Genkit.

 ## Tech Stack